 - improving sanitary and hygienic practices to eliminate faecal contamination of food and water.

-The WHO Strategic Advisory Group of Experts (SAGE) on Immunization established a working group on hepatitis E in 2013 to report on a number of issues including existing evidence on the burden of hepatitis E and on the safety, immunogenicity, efficacy, and cost-effectiveness of the licensed hepatitis E vaccine.
-SAGE will convene in October 2014 and evaluate the report of the working group to make recommendations to the Director-General.
+The WHO Strategic Advisory Group of Experts (SAGE) on Immunization issued a position paper on hepatitis E in 2015 which reviewed existing evidence on the burden of hepatitis E and on the safety, immunogenicity, efficacy, and cost-effectiveness of the licensed hepatitis E vaccine.
+Regarding the use of the hepatitis E vaccine:

 In addition to points above, WHO is working in the following areas to prevent and control viral hepatitis:

 - raising awareness, promoting partnerships and mobilizing resources;

 - formulating evidence-based policy and data for action;

 - executing screening, care and treatment.